Art in Hawaii

 Scroll to Continue

-Hawaii has more than its share of museums, celebrating everything from Hawaii’s history and culture to its contemporary art.
+Hawaii museums celebrate everything from Hawaii’s history and culture to its contemporary art.
 The Bishop Museum on Oahu is the largest museum in Hawaii dedicated to studying and preserving the state’s history and is also considered the premier natural and cultural history institution in the Pacific.
-At the Lahaina Heritage Museum, visitors can literally feel the historical and cultural, vitality of Maui’s legendary whaling town.
-And at the Kauai Museum, it’s possible to view galleries showcasing the work of multi-cultural artists, sculptors and craftsmen as well as learn about the geological formation of the Hawaiian Islands, early Native Hawaiian life, and the Hawaiian Monarchy.
+The Kauai Museum’s galleries display the work of multi-cultural artists, sculptors and craftsmen as well as exhibits about the geological formation of the Hawaiian Islands, early Native Hawaiian life and the Hawaiian Monarchy.